Former player, forever fan supporting Wagoner Bulldogs in semi-finals

 Debbie Jones said her husband took her father to Wagoner playoff games for as long as he was able to attend.
 Among them was the 2015 State Championship game in Owasso where Wagoner defeated Oologah, 15-14, in the last minute of the game.

-So while Wagoner fans are braving the cold weather at W.L.
-Odom Field tonight to cheer their Bulldogs on to victory, just know that a 92-year-old former Wagoner player is cheering them on from a distance as well.
-And you can bet your bottom dollar Looper will be doing the same next week for the championship finals!
+So while Wagoner fans braved the cold weather at W.L.
+Odom Field to cheer their Bulldogs on to victory, just know that a 92-year-old former Wagoner player was cheering them on from a distance as well.
+And you can bet your bottom dollar Looper will be doing the same this week for the championship finals!

 Be the first to know